Train-Free Segmentation in MRI with Cubical Persistent Homology: Abstract

 \section{Abstract}

-{ We present a new general framework for segmentation of MRI scans based on Topological Data Analysis (TDA), offering several advantages over traditional machine learning approaches.
+{ We investigate a framework for train-free MRI segmentation based on Topological Data Analysis.
 The pipeline proceeds in three steps, first identifying the whole object to segment via automatic thresholding, then detecting a distinctive subset whose topology is known in advance, and finally deducing the various components of the segmentation.
-Unlike most prior TDA uses in medical image segmentation, which are typically embedded within deep networks, our approach is a standalone method tailored to MRI.
-A key ingredient is the localization of representative cycles from the persistence diagram, which enables interpretable mappings from topological features to anatomical components.
-In particular, the method offers the ability to perform segmentation without the need for large annotated datasets.
-Its modular design makes it adaptable to a wide range of data segmentation challenges.
-We validate the framework on three applications: glioblastoma segmentation in brain MRI, where a sphere is to be detected; myocardium in cardiac MRI, forming a cylinder; and cortical plate detection in fetal brain MRI, whose 2D slices are circles.
-We compare our method with established supervised and unsupervised baselines. }
+A key ingredient is the extraction of approximate representative cycles from persistence diagrams, which provides an interpretable link between persistent features and anatomical components.
+To clarify the method's scope, we make the underlying topological and intensity assumptions explicit, quantify when they hold on real data, and analyze typical failure modes.
+We evaluate the approach on glioblastoma and on fetal cortical plate segmentation, with comparisons to unsupervised and deep-learning references.
+By operating without large annotated datasets, the method is well suited to scarce-data settings and provides an interpretable baseline and practical initialization for expert refinement or learning-based pipelines. }

 \keywords{Topological Data Analysis, Segmentation, Computational Methods in Biology, Medical Image Processing}